-Where U07.1 or U07.2 does not appear in the primary diagnosis field, it must be sequenced directly after the code for the primary diagnosis, except where another standard prevents this, such as the use of codes in category Z37.- in DChS.XV.1: Outcome of delivery (Z37).
+Where U07.1 or U07.2 does not appear in the primary diagnosis field, it must be sequenced directly after the code for the primary diagnosis, except where another standard prevents this, such as always using dagger and asterisk codes in combination, in DGCS5: Dagger and asterisk system.
 This ensures that COVID-19 is recorded in systems and data collections where diagnostic code fields are limited.